A perfect example of the difficulties of NFL short weeks - WHIZ News

 It’s difficult enough to prepare for a Sunday game when you have key injuries, particularly at quarterback.
 And when both teams are uncertain about their quarterback situation, well, it doesn’t make for the best brand of football in a short week.

 As for Pro Picks, it would be best to avoid making a choice for Denver, ranked 20th in the AP Pro32, at No. 13 Cleveland.
-The Broncos were a 3 1-2-point underdog before the Browns scratched Baker Mayfield because of his left shoulder injury.
+The Broncos were a 3 1-2-point underdog, according to FanDuel SportsBook, before the Browns scratched Baker Mayfield because of his left shoulder injury.
 Case Keenum gets the start and the line dropped to 2 points with that news.

 “Case Keenum will be our starter tomorrow night and we have full confidence in him to lead us and do the things necessary to put us in position to win,” Browns coach Kevin Stefanski said Wednesday.
 “Baker fought really hard to play, he’s a competitor and obviously wants to be out there, but just couldn’t make it on a short week.”